erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 Others have proposed using CMGs as the actuators of the arm to create kinematics capable of moving in space without exerting torques on their host spacecraft [@carpenter_reducing_2009].
 To ensure accurate compensation and robot motion, methods for the identification of a systems inertial parameters after launch have been proposed [@XuOnorbitIdentifyingInertia2017].

-![Artists rendition of the ETS VII research satellite used to evaluate the use of robot arms to manipulate other satellites (bottom right, taken from JAXA [@JAXAEngineeringTest]).
-The satellite during ground tests (left, taken from ESA Bulletin [@VisentinTestingSpaceRobotics1999]) and overview of its robot setup (top right, taken from [@OdaSummaryNASDAETSVII2000])](./figures/ets-collage.png){#fig:ets-vii-space-robot}
+![Artists rendition of the ETS VII research satellite used to evaluate the use of robot arms to manipulate other satellites (bottom right, source: JAXA [@JAXAEngineeringTest]).
+The satellite during ground tests (left, source: ESA Bulletin [@VisentinTestingSpaceRobotics1999]) and overview of its robot setup (top right,[@OdaSummaryNASDAETSVII2000])](./figures/ets-collage.png){#fig:ets-vii-space-robot}

 ### Terrestrial Applications